smazumder05/java8-examples/README.md

 <b>3.
 Java Traits = ❤ </b>
 Java 8 also added the ability to include method implementations in interfaces (which turns them into what is known as “traits”).
 For example, the FooBar interface below contains two methods, one abstract (foo) and the other (bar) with a default implementation.
-The useFooBar method, well, uses a FooBar

 ```java
 /**
  * Even though FooBar has two methods, only one of them (foo) is not implemented, so it